nuovodw/My100DaysOfCode/README.md

     1. Topics covered- .querySelector(), .textContent, .value, Event Listener & Event Handler
     1. Started the project #1, Guess My Number?, that incorporates basic DOM manipulations.
 1. Reviewed Intro to CSS (7 modules) with Angela Yu.
+1. Took 7 beginner-level challenges on Edabit.

 **:thought_balloon:Thoughts:**</br>
 1. I'm still not a 100% confident about the topics I learned today--I may need to revisit tomorrow morning.
+1. Edabit.com turned out to be a membership-based site.
+I most likely won't be continuing with its challenges.

 **:calendar:Short-term plan:**</br>
 1. Upcoming week: